GEO World Magazine

 Mr. Black started his career in corrections, which spans 31 years, in 1985 as a Correctional Officer for the Texas Department of Corrections.
 Over the next 8 years, he rose through the ranks to the position of Senior Warden.
 After 13 years with TDCJ, he left state employment and began his tenure with The GEO Group.
 James served as Warden of Lockhart, Travis and South Bay, before accepting the position of Assistant Director of Operations in the Central Region Office.
 In 2005, James was promoted to Director of Compliance for the Western Region.
 He later transferred to the position of Director of Operations before being named Vice President of the Western Region in 2009.
 The Western Region is comprised of 16 Facilities and 7 City Jails, which encompasses 6 different clients.
 The Region Office is located in Los Angeles, CA.

 Mr. Black graduated from the Palestine Independent School District in 1981.
 He continued to supplement his corrections knowledge during his career with various training and educational courses from Ethics in Corrections to Emergency Management to Substance Abuse Emersion Training.
+Mr. Black is currently pursuing his Bachelor of Applied Science in Business Management at California Southern University.

 Vice President, Transportation